You are currently viewing What Is The Worst Mental Disorder ? Explained Simply.

 One of the biggest hurdles with schizophrenia is the societal stigma.
 This stigma can make feelings of loneliness and worry worse.

 Thankfully, there are many treatment options available to manage the severity of psychotic disorders.
-Treatments like antipsychotic meds, psychotherapy, and community programs help.
+Treatments like antipsychotic meds, psychotherapy, psychiatric service dogs and community programs help.
 They aim to lower symptoms and make life better.

 • Antipsychotic medications: Helps manage symptoms of psychosis by affecting neurotransmitter functions in the brain.